awsdocs/amazon-redshift-developer-guide/doc_source/r_DROP_VIEW.md

 # DROP VIEW<a name="r_DROP_VIEW"></a>

 Removes a view from the database\.
 Multiple views can be dropped with a single DROP VIEW command\.
-This command is not reversible\.
+This command isn't reversible\.

 ## Syntax<a name="r_DROP_VIEW-synopsis"></a>